Adrian I. Hale

 Adrian started his collegiate education at SUNY Monroe Community College (MCC), where he graduated with an A.S. in Liberal Arts, with distinction, while concentrating his coursework in the Social Sciences.
 While at MCC, Adrian became a leader in student government and maintained a 4.0 GPA, earning him the 2014 SUNY Chancellors Award for Student Excellence before transferring to Yale University, where he earned a B.A. in Political Science and studied politics.

-In December 2021, Adrian began his current role at Foundry.
-Adrian joined the Foundry team because he believes in the socio-economic problem-solving power of decentralized infrastructure technologies, particularly for communities such as Rochester.
-At Foundry, Adrian is building community relationships and leading efforts to enable users and democratize access to future-focused technologies.
+Adrian joined the Foundry team because he believes in the socio-economic problem-solving power of decentralized infrastructure and emergent technologies, particularly for communities such as Rochester.
+At Foundry, Adrian worked to build community relationships and lead efforts to enable users and democratize access to future-focused technology.

 As a thought leader, Adrian has and continues to serve on committees throughout the community, such as co-chairing the NYS FLREDC Regional Economic Development Council's Downtown Revitalization Initiative, the NYS Governor's Workforce Development Initiative Committee, the Democrat and Chronicle Editorial Board, and currently the New York State Board of Regents.